 The Cordell Endowment was created by the generous contributions of Mr. and Mrs. "Cotton" Cordell of Hot Springs, Arkansas, and other donors.
 The purpose of the Endowment is to provide funds to pay the cost for travel, honoraria, and other expenses related to the chapel programs in order to maintain a high quality in the selection of speakers and other types of presentations.
 It is the hope of the donors that the programs will serve ultimately as a positive Christian influence upon the lives of many generations of students.
 The office of Campus Ministries is the university's religious organization for students.
-The primary purpose and responsibility of Campus Ministries is to provide Ouachita Students with spiritual direction and ministry opportunities.
-Student ministry leaders plan, direct, and coordinate all types of ministries including a Big Brother and Sister program, Christian Focus Week, Freshmen Family Groups, discipleship, evangelism training, and mission trips.
-Campus Ministries also sponsors Refuge, a campus wide student-led worship gathering on Thursdays at 9:00 p.m. and Noonday, a student-led devotional time every Monday, Wednesday, and Friday in Berry Chapel.
-The organization works in cooperation with Arkansas Baptist Collegiate Ministries (BCM) and other Southern Baptist entities, such as the International Mission Board.
-Campus Ministries is guided by the Director and Assistant Director of Campus Ministries.
+The primary goals of Campus Ministries are to foster meaningful relationships with Christ among students, to guide them in fruitful ministry, discipleship and fellowship, and to train leaders who will continue to engage the world and serve the church.
+Student leaders plan, direct, and coordinate all ministries including a Big Brother and Sister program, Christian Focus Week, Freshmen Family Groups, discipleship, evangelism training, and mission trips.
+Campus Ministries also sponsors Refuge, a student-led worship gathering on Thursdays at 9:00 p.m. and Noonday, a student-led devotional time every Monday, Wednesday, and Friday in Berry Chapel.
+Campus Ministries works in cooperation with Arkansas Baptist Collegiate Ministries (BCM) and other Southern Baptist entities, such as the International Mission Board.
+The organization is guided by the Director and Assistant Director of Campus Ministries.